Treydor/treydor.github.io/_posts/2016-02-29-greenfield-pt4.md

 ### Stressing their importance

 Ultimately, mockups are created to show your client the overall look and feel of their new website.
 Mockups are a great way to get our client's approval before even investing a serious amount of time into our design.
-This is good thing for a variety of reasons.

-On one hand, if your client loves your mockup they will ultimately sign off the design.
+If your client loves your mockup they will ultimately sign off the design.
 This will make the developmental phase very easy.
-On the other hand, if presenting a mockup doesn't go so well we'll always have the opportunity to create another batch without having to change our code around.
+On the other hand, if presenting your mockup draws a lot of feedback then you can easily adjust your image to accommodate the new changes without going through your markup and styles.

 When it comes to Snapshot, we still had many meetings and I could totally think about ways the overall design may eventually change.
 At any rate, the wireframes and mockups have already proved to be extremely valuable.